 During the chaos of the last few weeks, I’ve been riding my bike nearly every day, definitely more than I expected.
 Over the last few years, I’ve done some mega routes, including the Pacific to the Atlantic and Cabo to Anchorage, but hopping in the saddle is different now.
 It’s a safe break from reality, a responsible way to exercise, and frankly, a little bit of freedom.

 In turn, I want to help as many new riders as I can.
 To do so, here are 19 tips on how to get started biking.
 They range from route selection, gear advice, and importantly, safety.
+If you’re shopping for a new bike this year, we’ve also rounded up the best Black Friday bike deals to help you save money on your new set of wheels.

 Tip No. 1: Reading about cycling gear can be intimidating.
 Forks, frames, derailleurs, groupsets — oh my!
 The inside secret is that all you need to get started is a bike and a helmet.
 If you don’t have a helmet, my favorite is the .
 The rest you’ll figure out along the way.